T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Method

 \subsection{Artifact-Free Reconstruction}

 3DGS tends to generate floating artifacts ("floaters") near the camera, particularly in challenging regions like those identified by transient masks.
-These artifacts can saturate gradients and degrade overall reconstruction quality.
+These artifacts can saturate gradients, thereby degrading overall reconstruction quality.
 We address this issue through depth-aware regularization.